apache/sling-site/src/main/jbake/content/documentation/bundles/resource-filter.md

 ## Introduction
 Resource Filter bundle provides a number of services and utilities to identify and filter resources in a resource tree.

+## Resource Stream
+`ResourceStream` is a general utility.
+It provides two functions.
+The first is access to a `Stream<Resource>` which traverses a resource and it's subtree.
+The function takes a `Predicate<Resource>` object which is used to select the child nodes to be part of the traversal.

+    ResourceStream rs = new ResourceStream(resource);

+In addition there is a `getChildren(Predicate)` method which returns a filtered list of children of the given resource.

 ## Resource Predicate Service
 `ResourcePredicate` is a service that allows you to convert a string that defines a simple matching requirements into a `Predicate<Resource>` for use with the Collections and the Streams Java API.
 In addition it also allows you to add parameters to the underlying context that the script will use.